-Being likeable isn’t an easy task; it requires authenticity, dedication, and the willingness to say both “thank you” and “I’m sorry” when necessary.
-It requires transparency, responsiveness, and a company culture that promotes the importance of building relationships–whether online or off.
+By Dane Cobain Being likeable isn’t an easy task; it requires authenticity, dedication, and the willingness to say both "thank you" and "I’m sorry" when necessary.
+It requires transparency, responsiveness, and a company culture that promotes the importance of building relationships--whether online or off.

 Likeability is a growing trend among B2C companies, which can no longer afford to be anything else, but B2B companies are falling behind.
 "After all," they think, "people find my product boring.
 How could I possibly be likeable?"